tent/tent.io/content/blog/tent-basics.md

 **Developers:** Your users' Tent servers are responsible for storage, notifications, and social integration.

-**Brands:** Have direct conversations with customers instead of third parties intermediating your relationships.
+**Brands:** Have direct conversations with customers instead of letting third parties intermediate your relationships.

 ### Tent is a protocol